 Narayan also wrote, “Multistranded and polymorphus, the complex of practices and beliefs that have been lumped together as ‘Hinduism’ can also bring meaning and connection rather than conflict to many people’s lives.”

-Perhaps such a meaningful combination of beliefs can also (re)inspire connection between humans, other animals, and the divine as we consider how gods and goddesses partner with tigers and lions, swans and peacocks, mice and elephants- familiar creatures with whom we share physical characteristics, behaviors, ancestors, and the planet.
+Perhaps such a meaningful combination of beliefs can also (re)inspire connection between humans, other animals, and the divine as we consider how gods and goddesses partner with swans and peacocks, mice and elephants- familiar creatures with whom we share physical characteristics, behaviors, ancestors, and the planet.
 In Hinduism, animals can attain liberation, too, because there is no real distinction between animal, human, and god, between lion and tiger, between good and evil.
 Durga is tiger.
 Tiger is Durga.
 They are One.
-We is Goddess.

 ‘Saving the Indian Tiger: Where Do We Go From Here?’ by K. Ullas Karanth in Voices in the Wilderness: Contemporary Wildlife Writings, edited by Prerna Singh Bindra (quote from pg 97)